🎁 Use code WELCOME3 during checkout to get a discount on your first booking with us. Enjoy! ☀️

 Can I take the rental to Montenegro or Bosnia?

 Yes.
-Most of our partners arrange the cross-border permit on a one-off $45–55 covering Montenegro, Bosnia and Herzegovina, Croatia, North Macedonia, Hungary, Romania and Slovenia.
-List the countries when booking so the partner has the paperwork ready.
+Most of our partners can arrange a cross-border permit for a one-off fee of around $45–55.
+It usually covers Montenegro, Bosnia and Herzegovina, Croatia, North Macedonia, Hungary, Romania and Slovenia.
+List all the countries you plan to visit when booking so the supplier can prepare the documents.

 Can I return the car in another city?